1878 Atlantic hurricane season: Hurricane Four

-Due to ships in the vicinity of the Bahamas reporting severe gales and a barometric pressure as low as 1002 mbar, HURDAT initiated the track just south of New Providence on August 25.
+Due to ships in the vicinity of the Bahamas reporting severe gales and a barometric pressure as low as 1002 mbar, HURDAT initiated the track of this cyclone just south of New Providence on August 25.
 It moved to the northeast early in its duration, striking Eleuthera shortly thereafter before entering the open Atlantic.
 By August 26, the cyclone strengthened into a hurricane.
 Further intensification occurred based on the brig Brittania observing a barometric pressure of 972 mbar, leading the Atlantic hurricane reanalysis project to estimate the storm reached Category 2 status and peaked with winds of 105 mph (165 km/h) on August 28.
 That day, the hurricane passed within 90 mi of Bermuda.
 Only slight weakening occurred as the storm turned more eastward before being last seen on August 30 approximately 815 mi southeast of Cape Race, Newfoundland.

 Chenoweth's reanalysis study argued that this cyclone instead formed on August 23 just east of the Florida Keys and moved slowly northeastward for much of its duration, crossing the Abaco Islands in the Bahamas and passing much closer to Bermuda.
 The storm was last noted by Chenoweth on August 31.
 In the Bahamas, the cyclone caused severe crop losses at Green Turtle Cay, but no other damage on that island.
 Additionally, Hope Town reported minor damage to sugarcane fields, while substantial impacts occurred to banana and orange trees at Marsh Harbour.
 Bermuda experienced hurricane-force winds, inflicting extensive damage to floating docks at the Royal Naval Dockyard, Bermuda.
 A number of roads were also blocked by falling trees.